 - Bald of Evil: Artur, especially in the new scenes from Remix where he is very noticeably older and balder.

-- Dark Is Not Evil: Tsoi as Moro wears pure black outfits he used to wear in real life.
+- Dark is Not Evil: Tsoi as Moro wears pure black outfits, similar to what he wore in real life.

 - Deadly Doctor: Artur.

 - Downer Ending The film ends with Moro getting stabbed and slowly walking away into the dark, snowy path, leaving his ultimate fate ambiguous.
 Subverted in Remix, where Moro survives the stabbing and makes it home off-screen.